 The developed world is getting old, and Japan is the poster boy.

 The graph below shows how, over the course of a century, Japan shifts a from nation where children predominate to a nation of senior citizens.
-(The population figures and projections for the coming half-century come the United Nation's Population Division.)
+(The population figures and projections for the coming half-century are from the United Nations' Population Division.)

 The U.S. is aging as well, but not nearly as much as Japan.
-The fertility rate in the U.S. remains higher than the fertility rate in Japan — 2 children per woman in Japan vs 1.3 in the U.S.
+The fertility rate in the U.S. remains higher than the fertility rate in Japan — 2 children per woman in the U.S. vs 1.3 in Japan.

 *Not all countries are getting older.
 Many developing countries still have high fertility rates, and children account for a huge share of the people in those countries.
 (Typically, fertility rates don't start falling until countries hit a certain stage of economic development.)

 In Nigeria, for example, the fertility rate is 6 children per woman.
 Note that the graph shows only percentages; what you don't see is that Nigeria's population is skyrocketing.

 When you look at the whole world, you see a blend of these two trends — the population of the globe is aging, on average, but there are still far more children than old people.